libscran/mnncorrect/README.md

 ```

 If you're not using CMake, the simple approach is to just copy the files - either directly or with Git submodules - and include their path during compilation with, e.g., GCC's `-I`.
-Note that this requires manual management of a few dependencies:

-- [**knncolle**](https://github.com/LTLA/knncolle), for k-nearest neighbor detection.
+Note that this requires manual management of the [**knncolle**](https://github.com/LTLA/knncolle) library for k-nearest neighbor detection.
 This in turn has a suite of its own dependencies, see the link for details.

-- [**aarand**](https://github.com/LTLA/aarand), for system-agnostic random distribution functions.
+## References

+Haghverdi L, Lun ATL, Morgan MD, Marioni JC (2018).
+Batch effects in single-cell RNA-sequencing data are corrected by matching mutual nearest neighbors.
+_Nat.
+Biotechnol._ 36(5):421-427